2018 Montana Senate election: District 1

-Incumbent Republican Chas Vincent has represented the 1st district since 2011.
-Vincent was term-limited and couldn't seek re-election.
+Incumbent Republican Chas Vincent had represented the 1st district since 2011.
+Vincent was term-limited and could not seek re-election.

 District 4

-Incumbent Republican Mark Blasdel has represented the 4th district since 2014.
+Incumbent Republican Mark Blasdel had represented the 4th district since 2014.

 District 5

-Incumbent Republican Bob Keenan has represented the 4th district since 2015.
+Incumbent Republican Bob Keenan had represented the 4th district since 2015.

 District 8

-Incumbent Democrat Lea Whitford has represented the 8th district since 2015.
-Whitford didn't seek re-election.
+Incumbent Democrat Lea Whitford had represented the 8th district since 2015.
+Whitford did not seek re-election.

 District 9

-Incumbent Republican Llew Jones has represented the 9th district since 2011.
+Incumbent Republican Llew Jones had represented the 9th district since 2011.
 Jones was term-limited and successfully ran for a seat in the state house.

 District 11

-Incumbent Republican Edward Buttrey has represented the 11th district and its predecessors since 2011.
+Incumbent Republican Edward Buttrey had represented the 11th district and its predecessors since 2011.
 Buttrey was term-limited and successfully ran for a seat in the state house.
 State Representative Tom Jacobson, a Democrat, won the open seat.

 District 12

-Incumbent Democrat Carlie Boland has represented the 12th district since 2017.
+Incumbent Democrat Carlie Boland had represented the 12th district since 2017.

 District 13

-Incumbent Republican Brian Hoven has represented the 13th district since 2015.
+Incumbent Republican Brian Hoven had represented the 13th district since 2015.

 District 14

-Incumbent Republican Russel Tempel has represented the 14th district since 2017.
+Incumbent Republican Russel Tempel had represented the 14th district since 2017.

 District 19

-Incumbent Republican Eric Moore has represented the 19th district and its predecessors since 2011.
+Incumbent Republican Eric Moore had represented the 19th district and its predecessors since 2011.
 Moore was term-limited and successfully ran for a seat in the state house.

 District 20

-Incumbent Republican Duane Ankney has represented the 20th district since 2015.
+Incumbent Republican Duane Ankney had represented the 20th district since 2015.

 District 22

-Incumbent Republican Douglas Kary has represented the 22nd district since 2015.
+Incumbent Republican Douglas Kary had represented the 22nd district since 2015.

 Districts 24–50

 District 24

-Incumbent Democrat Mary McNally has represented the 24th district since 2015.
+Incumbent Democrat Mary McNally had represented the 24th district since 2015.

 District 27

-Incumbent Republican Cary Smith has represented the 27th district since 2015.
+Incumbent Republican Cary Smith had represented the 27th district since 2015.

 District 29

-Incumbent Republican David Howard has represented the 29th district since 2015.
+Incumbent Republican David Howard had represented the 29th district since 2015.

 District 30

-Incumbent Republican Nels Swandal has represented the 30th district since 2015.
-Swandal didn't seek re-election.
+Incumbent Republican Nels Swandal had represented the 30th district since 2015.
+Swandal did not seek re-election.

 District 32

-Incumbent Republican Jedediah Hinkle has represented the 32nd district since 2014.
+Incumbent Republican Jedediah Hinkle had represented the 32nd district since 2014.
 He lost re-election to Democrat Pat Flowers.

 District 33

-Incumbent Democrat Jennifer Pomnichowski has represented the 33rd district since 2015.
+Incumbent Democrat Jennifer Pomnichowski had represented the 33rd district since 2015.

 District 34

-Incumbent Republican Gordon Vance has represented the 34th district since 2015.
+Incumbent Republican Gordon Vance had represented the 34th district since 2015.

 District 41

-Incumbent Democrat Mary Caferro has represented the 41st district and its predecessors since 2011.
+Incumbent Democrat Mary Caferro had represented the 41st district and its predecessors since 2011.
 Caferro was term-limited and successfully ran for a seat in the state house.
 State representative Janet Ellis won the open seat.

 District 42

-Incumbent Democrat Jill Cohenour has represented the 43rd district since 2015.
+Incumbent Democrat Jill Cohenour had represented the 43rd district since 2015.

 District 43

-Incumbent Republican Pat Connell has represented the 43rd district since 2015.
+Incumbent Republican Pat Connell had represented the 43rd district since 2015.
 Connell lost re-nomination to fellow Republican Jason Ellsworth.

 District 48

-Incumbent Democrat Nate McConnell has represented the 48th district since 2018.
+Incumbent Democrat Nate McConnell had represented the 48th district since 2018.

 District 49

-Incumbent Democrat Diane Sands has represented the 49th district since 2015.
+Incumbent Democrat Diane Sands had represented the 49th district since 2015.

 District 50

-Incumbent Democrat Tom Facey has represented the 50th district and its predecessors since 2011.
-Facey was term-limited and couldn't seek re-election.
+Incumbent Democrat Tom Facey had represented the 50th district and its predecessors since 2011.
+Facey was term-limited and could not seek re-election.
 State Representative Bryce Bennett won the open seat.